 - No pets

 Everyone attending camp will be required to bring a meal.
 Juice boxes or sports drinks work best.
 Please do not send carbonated drinks.
 Do not bring peanut products.
 Use resealable plastic gallon-sized bags with the Scout's name written on it.
 Ice water will be available at meals and every activity area.

 Please check with the parents in your den concerning any allergies (e.g., peanut).

 Consider: frozen grapes, frozen bananas sliced, watermelon, strawberries, carrot or celery sticks, broccoli, beef jerky, cheese crackers, canned tuna or chicken, trail mix, dried fruit, pickles, crackers and hard cheeses (e.g., cheddar, colby and provolone), pudding cup, fruit cups, applesauce cup, chips, raisins, dried fruit, almond butter, yogurt raisins, granola bar, summer sausage, crackers, Goldfish, pumpkin seeds, protein bar, dry cereal, muffins.
 Perishable or refrigerated foods, such as mayonnaise, meats, eggs, or leftovers are not allowed at camp.

 There are several opportunities for Scouts to earn advancement at camp.
-A list of advancements covered will be sent home the last day of camp.
-The list needs to be given to the Scout's den leader.
+A list of advancements earned during camp will be emailed to the parents and Cubmaster of each pack within a week after completion of camp

 Lost and Found